odedpinchover/TestProject/README.md

   and then the project cannot read its content )

 2 This is a standard java project.
 Please run class Main

+3 The result is been store in output.txt file and also been printed to the console

 ************************************************************************************************************************************